USER GUIDE

 Content icon

-MRx (HoloLens 2)
+MRx

 HOW IT WORKS

-Create Content:
+Create Content

 Content icon

-Launch MRx Console on your laptop/desktop:
+Launch MRx Console on your laptop/PC:

 Content icon

-Deploy Sessions:
+Deploy Sessions

 Content icon

-Launch MRx Console on your laptop/desktop:
+Launch MRx Console on your laptop/PC:

 Content icon

-2. Start session to experience your content.
+2. Start the session to run the content.

 WHAT YOU NEED

-1. Windows 10/11 laptop/PC.
+1. Windows 11 laptop/PC.

-2. Microsoft HoloLens 2 headset(s).
+2. Microsoft HoloLens 2 or Meta Quest 3 headset(s).

 Network Requirements: